 City Planning runs the short term rental program.
 Their 24-hour complaint line (213) 267-7788.
+Press 2 to properly log your complaint.
+If you press 1, you will simply be transferred to LAPD.
 You can communicate with them by email at planning.home-sharing@lacity.org.

-If you live within the Bel Air Beverly Crest Neighborhood Council boundaries and you live in Council District 4, your Field Deputy is Mehmet Berker (mehmet.berker@lacity.org).
+If you live within the Bel Air Beverly Crest Neighborhood Council boundaries and you live in Council District 4, your District Director is Emma Taylor (emma.taylor@lacity.org).
 If you live in Council District 5, your Field Deputy is Jarrett Thompson (jarrett.thompson@lacity.org).